DanOchs99/python101/README.md

 Python practice exercises

-Repositiory to hold a number of small practice Python scripts
+Repository for a number of small practice Python scripts